 Getting Started with Spark

-The Spark Center for Autism provides services to children between the ages of 18 months – 10 years diagnosed with an autism spectrum disorder.
+The Spark Center for Autism provides services to children through 10 years old.

 Full Day Program: